Downtown Los Angeles Office Space for Rent

 |Office Space for Lease In||Class A (per month)||Class B (per month)||Vacancy|

 With more than 30 million square feet of commercial real estate inventory, business in Downtown L.A. is on the rise.
-The average asking rent in this neighborhood is approximately $42 per square foot ($3.50 per square foot per month).
+The average asking rent in this district is approximately $42 per square foot ($3.50 per square foot per month).

 Class A office space typically leases for more than $43 per square foot ($3.60 per square foot per month), while Class B office space for lease can be secured for an average of around $37 per square foot ($3.10 per square foot per month).